neondatabase/neon/docs/rfcs/025-generation-numbers.md

   S3's limitation that there are no atomics and clients can't be fenced)
 - Don't depend on any STONITH or node fencing in the compute layer (i.e. we will not assume that we can reliably kill and EC2 instance and have it die)
-- Enable per-tenant granularity migration/failover, so that the workload after a failure is spread across a number of peers, rather than monolithically moving all load from a particular server to some other server (we do not rule out the latter case, but should not constrain ourselves to it).
+- Scoped per-tenant, not per-pageserver; for *seamless tenant migration*, we need per-tenant granularity, and for *failover*, we likely want to spread the workload of the failed pageserver instance to a number of peers, rather than monolithically moving the entire workload to another machine.
+  We do not rule out the latter case, but should not constrain ourselves to it.

 ## Design Tenets